4ndrewchin/ectf-2020-revised/tools/build-wolfssl.md

 # Building WolfSSL for Xilinx Microblaze

+***YOU DO NOT NEED TO READ THIS UNLESS YOU WANT TO REBUILD WOLFSSL.
+WOLFSSL HAS ALREADY BEEN BUILT AND PROVIDED IN BRANCH WOLFSSL.***

 This document is specifically for cross-compiling WolfSSL for the Xilinx Microblaze soft processor core within the vagrant development environment.
 For details on setting up the environment, see the [Vagrant README](../vagrant/README.md).

 ## Dependencies